monkey0506/Monkeymoto.InlineCollections/README.md

 - The type must **not** have the [InlineArrayAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.inlinearrayattribute).
       This attribute will be added by the generator to the type.
-- If the `InlineCollectionFlags.CollectionBuilder` feature is selected, the type must **not** have the [CollectionBuilderAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.collectionbuilderattribute).
+- If the `InlineCollectionOptions.CollectionBuilder` feature is selected, the type must **not** have the [CollectionBuilderAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.collectionbuilderattribute).
       This attribute will be added by the generator to the type when this